List of Preacher characters: Hoover and Featherstone

 These subordinates of Herr Starr first appear during the series' introduction of the Grail.
 Hoover is a soft-spoken, naive African-American who is squeamish around violence and cannot bring himself to swear (he is particularly shocked at Featherstone's frequent use of the word "motherfucker"), while Featherstone is a white, blond-haired, bespectacled young woman who is tough, practical, and loyal.
 Hoover was originally a lifeguard at a swimming pool.
 When a swimmer drowns on his watch, his guilt drove him to the belief that he wished to make the world a better, safer place, leading him to join the Grail.
-Sarah Featherstone is a former Sunday School teacher who previously had great faith in God's mercy and justice until her sister was raped and murdered by a criminal who was never caught.
+Sarah Featherstone ("Lara" is a pseudonym, just like "Jenny") is a former Sunday School teacher who previously had great faith in God's mercy and justice until her sister was raped and murdered by a criminal who was never caught.
 She, too, was driven to join the Grail in the hopes of bringing justice back to the world.
 They both are recruited by Starr to take part in a coup that he sets in motion.
 Their first encounter with Jesse, Tulip, and Cassidy at the Jesus DeSade party results in Hoover being compelled to collect three million grains of beach sand after Jesse uses the Word on him; Featherstone, seeing what happened to Hoover, was able to hide and cover her ears to prevent herself from hearing the Word.